Skip to Content

 Pros

-• Breakaway buckle releases under medium pressure to prevent choking if the collar gets caught on something
+• Breakaway safety buckle releases under pressure to prevent choking or getting caught

 Cons